bitwarden/help/_articles/importing/import-from-chrome.md

 categories: [getting-started]
 featured: true
 popular: false
-tags: [import, chrome, opera, vivaldi]
+tags: [import, chrome, opera, vivaldi, edge]
 ---

 Importing your data from Google Chrome into Bitwarden is easy.

 {% note %}
-The process is exactly the same for Opera and Vivaldi browser users.
+The process is exactly the same for Opera, Microsoft Edge (Chromium) and Vivaldi browser users.
 {% endnote %}

 ## Export your Chrome passwords (Desktop)